MatthewYong/saitama-dainingu/README.md

 Resources
 - [HTML](https://www.w3.org/TR/html52/) is used as the main writing language of this project
 - [CSS](https://www.w3.org/Style/CSS/Overview.en.html) is used for styling the HTML text
-- [JavaScript](https://www.javascript.com/) is indirectly used by Bootstrap and Google Simple Maps and Markers
+- [JavaScript](https://www.javascript.com/) is indirectly used by Bootstrap and Google Simple Maps and Google Markers

 Styling
 - [FontAwesome](https://fontawesome.com/) is used to improve the visual design of the website
-- [contrast-ratio.com](https://contrast-ratio.com/) is used to test the visibility of the text with the background color
+- [Contrast-ratio.com](https://contrast-ratio.com/) is used to test the visibility of the text with the background color
 - [Google fonts](https://fonts.google.com/) is used for the style the font

 Framework & API
 - [Bootstrap](https://getbootstrap.com/) is used for its framework.
-Specifically, for this project: the navigation menu, grid system and carousel
+Specifically, for this project: the navigation menu, the grid system and the carousel
 - [Google Simple Maps](https://developers.google.com/maps/documentation/javascript/tutorial) is used to place the map in this project
 - [Google Markers](https://developers.google.com/maps/documentation/javascript/markers) is used to place a location marker on the map